In 1994 the very first blog was created in the US by Justin Hall, a freelance journalist at the time.

 Not to worry though, there are lots of proven ways that have worked for bloggers in the past, and if implemented right on your blog, you’ll start getting traffic too.

-It doesn’t matter that it’s new or old and snailing as sloth.
+It doesn’t matter that it’s new or old and snailing as a sloth.

 As a matter of fact, these are the same techniques used by industry experts to grow new websites to generate thousands of views and visits every month.